anointing1234/anointing1234/README.md

 - 🌱 my skills as a developer are as follows  ...
 Python and Django , JavaScript,PHP,html bootstrap/css
 - 💞️ I’m looking to collaborate on ... projects on this programs
 - 📫 How to reach me ...07058715096 on WhatsApp
-- ⚡ Fun fact: ... exploring new things in program is my thing 😎
+- ⚡ Fun fact: ... exploring new things in programing is my thing 😎

 <!---
 anointing1234/anointing1234 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.